 - 1. Based on area of usual residence.
 Geographical boundaries are based on the most up-to-date information available at the time of publication. - 2.
-Figures include deaths of non-residents. - Based on date a death was registered rather than occurred. - 4.
+Figures exclude deaths of non-residents. - 3.
+Based on date a death was registered rather than occurred. - 4.
 All figures for 2020 and 2021 are provisional. - 5.
-The International Classification of Diseases, 10th Edition (ICD-10) definitions are available in the measuring the data section.
+The averages are based on the number of death registrations in each region, recorded for each corresponding week 2015 to 2019.
+The average for 2015 to 2019 provides a comparison of the number of deaths expected per week in a usual (non-pandemic) year. - 6.
+The number of deaths registered in a week are affected when bank holidays occur.

-Between Weeks 23 and 24, the number of deaths involving coronavirus (COVID-19) increased in private homes (4 more), hospitals (10 more), care homes (3 more) and elsewhere (1 more).
-There was no change in the number of deaths involving COVID-19 in hospitals as a proportion of all deaths in hospitals increased to 1.8% in Week 24 (1.4% in Week 23).
-Deaths involving COVID-19 in care homes accounted for 0.9% of all deaths in care homes.
+Between Weeks 24 and 25, the number of deaths involving coronavirus (COVID-19) increased in private homes (5 more) and decreased in care homes (7 fewer) and other communal establishments (1 fewer).
+There was no change in the number of deaths involving COVID-19 in hospitals, hospices and elsewhere.
+Deaths involving COVID-19 in hospitals as a proportion of all deaths in hospitals increased to 2.0% in Week 25 (1.8% in Week 24).
+Deaths involving COVID-19 in care homes accounted for 0.5% of all deaths in care homes.